Israel Approves Death Penalty Tribunal for Hamas Attackers

 Key Takeaways

-Israel's parliament approved a bill establishing a special tribunal to try Palestinians accused of participating in the October 2023 Hamas-led attack.
-The measure passed overwhelmingly with 93 votes in favor and no opposition, allowing for death sentences by majority vote and livestreamed trials.
+Israel's parliament approved a bill establishing a special tribunal to try Palestinians accused of participating in the October 2023 Hamas-led attack, with 93 votes in favor.
+The measure empowers judges to impose death sentences by majority vote and requires trials to be conducted in livestreamed courtrooms in Jerusalem.

-• Israeli parliament approves controversial tribunal bill
+• Israeli parliament approves controversial bill for special tribunal

 • Rights groups criticize the measure for removing procedural safeguards